GiancarlosIO/webpack-nexus/packages/webpack-nexus/README.md

 - You need to _eject_ to add your own webpack or babel plugins.
 - You need to _eject_ to configure/add prettier/eslint rules.
 - If you have lint errors it will throw a error.
-Some times I just want to test some egde cases. webpack-nexus doesn't throw a error beacause it is not configured inside webpack, it is just used to lint the files in vscode.
+Some times I just want to test some egde cases. webpack-nexus doesn't throw a error because it is not configured inside webpack, it is just used to lint the files in vscode.
 - It doesn't have support for multi-entries.
 It can be configured for that, but again, you need to _eject_.
 - It has no styled-components installed. 😛
 - It has no apollo graphql configured.
 Graphql is what I always use in my projects. 😛